Jarn/jarn.mkrelease/README.txt

 Motivation
 ==========

-Here at Jarn, we use zc.buildout and pinned egg versions for customer deployments.
+Here at Jarn we use zc.buildout and pinned egg versions for customer deployments.
 This means that for every update, we have to make proper egg releases of all modified packages.